MCarri34/Game-4b-Assignment/README.md

 - Enemies patrol and kill on contact unless jumped on.
 - Coin animation manually toggles between two frames.
 - Checkpoints animate based on activation state (tile ID between 20–22).
-- Player power-ups and particle effects for movement polish.
+- Player power-ups and particle effects for added juice to movement.

 ---